hjylewis/esplint/README.md

 This will create a `.esplint.rec.json` record file that stores the number of eslint warnings per file.
 Add this file to your git repository.

+> NOTE: This record file will only include files _with_ warnings.
+If a file is included in the esplint "surfaceArea" but not present in the record file then it has none of the tracked warnings.

 Now add this esplint check to your validation on commit hooks (using [lint-staged](https://github.com/okonet/lint-staged)) or CI.

 Here's an example using lint-staged: